msrivastav13/msrivastav13/README.md

 Mohith is among the Lead Contributors on the Salesforce StackExchange community, helping developers on the Salesforce Platform overcome complex technical challenges.

-- 🔭 I’m currently working to educate developers how to build apps on Salesforce and Heroku
+- 🔭 I’m currently working to educate developers how to build apps on Salesforce, Heroku and Slack
 - 📄 I frequently blog at [https://medium.com/@mohitkumarsrivastav](https://medium.com/@mohitkumarsrivastav)
 - 📣 I tweet things at [@msrivastav13](https://twitter.com/msrivastav13)
 - 😄 Pronouns: he/him